sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 &nbsp;

-To start using Affinidi's privacy-preserving tools, please follow the next two steps:

-1. authenticate by creating an account, or logging in to your account if you already have one
-2. create a project, or activate a project if you already created one

 ### Authentication:

 You will need your email address, and then the code sent to your email to confirm authentication.

 To create an account:
 ```
 affinidi sign-up
 ```